 In this article, we’ll be running down all the main types of HMRC approved business expenses you can claim as a limited company for tax purposes.
 We’ve also got a separate article with a run-down of all the expenses you can claim as a sole trader, too.

 But it’s not just about knowing what to claim, how do you actually go about claiming it?
 Do you just keep a list, or throw all the receipts in a shoebox? (here’s our first tip – don’t just do that!)
-There are a variety of methods you could use, depending on the type of expense.

 If you need help with your limited company accounts or in claiming your expenses, you can give our expert advisors a call and discover how Crunch can help your business.